Tchez/brain-blog/notes/projects/speakup-palmas/in-person/recurring-tasks.md

 <details id="w4-t3.1">
 <summary><strong>Date clash?
 Reschedule flow · #4.3.1</strong></summary>

-1. Story notice (explain reason).
+1. Post a Notice Story using the Notice template. (explain reason, if necessary, and warn about the WhatsApp poll)
-2. WhatsApp poll for a new date.
+2. Create a WhatsApp poll with the new date options.
+3. Post the new date on Instagram Stories and WhatsApp, using the notice template.

 Templates